Territory of the Islamic State – West Africa Province: Leaders (2015–2021)

+Caretaker government (2021–2022)

 In May 2021, the shura was temporarily dissolved and Abu Musab al-Barnawi was appointed "caretaker" leader of ISWAP.
 By July 2021, the shura had been restored, and ISWAP's internal system had been reformed.
 The regional central command now consists of the Amirul Jaish (military leader) and the shura.
 There is no longer an overall wali, and the shura's head instead serves as leader of ISWAP's governorates, while the Amirul Jaish acts as chief military commander.
 "Sa'ad" served as new Amirul Jaish, while Abu Musab al-Barnawi became head of the shura.
 However, non-IS sources still claim that a position referred to as the overall "wali" or "leader of ISWAP" continues to exist.
 This position was reportedly filled by ex-chief wali Ba Lawan (also "Abba Gana") before passing to Abu-Dawud (also "Aba Ibrahim"), Abu Musab al-Barnawi, Malam Bako, Sani Shuwaram, Bako Gorgore, and Abu Ibrahim in quick succession in late 2021 and early 2022.

-The Islamic State in the Greater Sahara (IS-GS) was put under ISWAP's command.
-ISWAP and IS-GS maintain logistical connections, but the former's actual influence on the latter is limited.
-IS-GS was later separated from ISWAP, becoming its own province.
-Regardless, ISWAP and IS-GS continued to cooperate through the al-Furqan Office in the General Directorate of Provinces.
-The al-Furqan Office is located in IS-GS territory, but headed by ranking ISWAP commander Abu Bakr ibn Muhammad ibn Ali al-Mainuki (alias "Abubakar Mainok").

-In ISWAP-held areas, the sharia law is enforced, including severe punishments such as the amputation of hands of thieves and the execution of adulterers.
-The sharia courts also offer to settle disputes over cattle rustling and various other crimes, winning some acceptance among the rural population.
-ISWAP also punishes its own fighters who commit unauthorized abuses toward civilians.

-The group makes considerable efforts to win local grassroots support, and has employed a "hearts and minds" policy toward the local communities.
-It encourages locals to live in de facto rebel-held communities.
-It has also massacred civilians who collaborate with the local governments or disobey ISWAP orders, as well as persecuted the Christian minority in its territory.